-Practice relates to students' making and critical interpretations of photographic and digital media.
-The Conceptual Framework explores the communication of ideas and relationship between the artist, artwork, world and audience as the agencies of the artworld.
-The Frames (subjective, cultural, structural and postmodern) account for different points of view, values and belief in and about photographic and digital media.
+- Practice relates to students' making and critical interpretations of photographic and digital media. - The Conceptual Framework explores the communication of ideas and relationship between the artist, artwork, world and audience as the agencies of the art world. - The Frames (subjective, cultural, structural and postmodern) account for different points of view, values and belief in the making of photographic and digital artworks.